 A horticulture student at Cornell University, under the direction of the head of the Flower Bulb Research Program there, experimented with adding alcohol to the water used on paperwhite narcissus.
 Her hypothesis was whether alcohol might promote short, sturdy stems if you added just the right amount, because it could interfere with water uptake.
 Flowers would not be affected but less water pressure in the stem cells would result in less cell-stretching, so stems would be shorter.

 They discovered that stems will end up roughly a third shorter than normal if you take the following steps!

 > Start your bulbs in plain water.
-Most folks use containers filled with stones or marbles.
-Press bulbs, nose up, stones, with the tops sticking out.
+Most folks use clear containers filled with stones or marbles.
+Press bulbs, nose up, into the stones, with the tops sticking out.
 Leave half of the bulb above the stones.